antronerds/r2-training-courses/docs/Methylation_analysis.md

 [**Figure 2-9: The table of sample methylation values**](_static/images/Methylation/fig2-12a.png)

-**4)** As a next step, click on "View additional details" small triagle on the same page below the previous YY-plot (in Figure 2-10).
+**4)** As a next step, click on "View additional details" small triangle on the same page below the previous YY-plot (in Figure 2-10).
 Then by clicking the "view all" link as shown in Figure 2-11, the embedded Heatmap and R2 Genome Browser of the chosen dataset will open in a new screen.

 ![](_static/images/Methylation/fig2-9a.png)